-You can use Enterprise Java application security roles to authorize access to Enterprise Java applications.
+You can use Java EE application security roles to authorize access to Java EE applications.
 Additionally, in a Liberty JVM server you can further restrict access to transactions (run as part of the application) by using CICS transaction and resource security.

-Your application is secured by providing an authorization constraint, the '<auth_constraint>' element, in the deployment descriptor ('web.xml').
+Your application is secured by providing an authorization constraint, the <auth_constraint> element, in the deployment descriptor (web.xml).
 If present, this ensures that access to your application is achieved only by a user that is a member of an authorized role.
-User or group membership to an Enterprise Java role is determined in one of two ways:
+User or group membership to a Java EE role is determined in one of two ways:

-- Use an '<application-bnd>' element in the '<application>' element of your 'server.xml' to describe the user/group to role mappings directly in XML. - Use '<safAuthorization>' in your 'server.xml' to allow users/groups role membership to be mapped by SAF (typically using EJBROLES).
+- Use an <application-bnd> element in the <application> element of your server.xml to describe the user/group to role mappings directly in XML. - Use <safAuthorization> in your server.xml to allow users/groups role membership to be mapped by SAF (typically using EJBROLES).